 These condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34"), using accounting policies consistent with International Financial Reporting Standards ("IFRS").
 The accounting policies have been selected to be consistent with IFRS as is expected to be effective on November 30, 2012, the Company's first annual IFRS reporting date.
 Previously, the Company prepared its interim and annual financial statements in accordance with Canadian GAAP.
-These condensed consolidated interim financial statements should be read in conjunction with the November 30, 2011 consolidated financial statements.
+These condensed consolidated interim financial statements should be read in conjunction with the November 30, 2011 consolidated financial statements and the condensed consolidated interim financial statements for the three months ended February 29, 2012.